buu-huu/bbb-gpioctl/README.md

 |             | `set`    | Sets the value of the GPIO (0/1), GPIO direction must be in   |
 | `label`     | `get`    | Returns the label of the GPIO                                 |

+## Requirements

+There are no requirements for GPIOCTL on the BeagleBone Black.

 ## Building